Download the 2DCC MIP User Policies and Procedures: PDF | Word DOCX

 C. Technical Staff

 2DCC technical staff split their time between internal research and user support.
 Internal research is focused on new capabilities that benefit their research as well as advancement of the user community.
-This synergistic approach to staffing is focused on the community while encouraging professional developed of 2DCC staff.
+This synergistic approach to staffing is focused on the community while encouraging professional development of 2DCC staff.

 D. Access to Other User Facilities at Penn State University